paymentwall/paymentwall.github.io/docs/desktop-paylet-stored-vc.md

 > [Pingbacks for virtual currency API](/default-pingback-vc).

-Alternatively, you can also see digital goods of stored product.
+Alternatively, you can also see digital goods of Stored Product.

 > [Digital goods](/paylet/stored/dg).